getodk/web-forms/README.md

 ### Why not evolve [Enketo](https://github.com/enketo/enketo/)?

 Enketo is critical infrastructure for a number of organizations and used in many different ways.
 As its maintainer, we found deeper changes to be challenging because they often led to regressions, many times in functionality that we don't use ourselves.
-We hope that the narrower scope of ODK Web Forms (in particular, no transformation step and no backend) will allow us to iterate quickly and align more closely with Collect while allowing organizations that have built infrastructure around Enketo to continue using it as they prefer.
+We hope that the narrower scope of ODK Web Forms (in particular, no transformation step and no standalone service) will allow us to iterate quickly and align more closely with Collect while allowing organizations that have built infrastructure around Enketo to continue using it as they prefer.

 ### What will happen to [Enketo](https://github.com/enketo/enketo/)?